 We got on the train at 10:20 pm and arrived in Whitefish at 10:30 pm the next day.
-While we consistently arrived at stops ahead of schedule and had longer than anticipated stops all along the route, we did end up an hour and half hour late to our final destination.
-I’d like to gripe about being late, but how many times is air travel disrupted??
+While we consistently arrived at stops ahead of schedule and had longer than anticipated stops all along the route, we did end up 1 1/2 hours late to our final destination.

 Our entire trip to Whitefish was very smooth except for the delay at the end.
 There were very few people on the train and we had almost an entire car to ourselves!
 I know from past train trips that’s not normal, but we took full advantage of the extra space!

-Even though we arrived 90 minutes late, we really enjoyed our 24 hours on the train and do encourage more people to travel by train.
+Even though we experience travel delays, we really enjoyed our 24 hours on the train and do encourage more people to travel by train.
 Here’s what you can expect if you decide to take a ride on the Amtrak Empire Builder.